oscarpobletes/MobileMentor/README.md

 ## Usage

-1. Launch the Mobile Mentor app by running the provided command.
+1. Launch the MobileMentor app by running the provided command.
 2. Once the app is running, you will see a text area labeled "**Put your project description here**".
 3. Enter a brief description of your desired mobile app project into the text area.
 4. The app will check for profane and sensitive content in the description.
 If any such content is detected, an error message will be displayed, and you will need to provide another description.